Major Banks

 Document Challenge

 UK banks are stricter than Australian banks about proof of address.
 If you’re living in university halls, the university will provide an accommodation confirmation letter—bank clerks are familiar with this format.
 If you’re in private housing, a signed tenancy agreement with your name on it works.
+According to UK banking rules, you must provide a UK residential address that is not a PO Box.

 Pro tip: Apply for a Monzo or Starling account as soon as you have a UK address.
 Approval is typically instant, and you’ll have a working account and virtual card within hours.
 You can then set up a traditional bank account at your leisure.